 - Adjust lights to avoid blinding fellow cyclists (especially 200+ lumen ones)

 Studs or No Studs

 Whether to outfit your bike with studded tires (“studs”) is also something that comes down to personal preference.
 Some people have never needed to use them, others swear by them.
 Your comfort level on snow and ice will likely influence your decision, especially if it is your first season riding in winter conditions, as will the conditions of your commuting route.
-With the exception of days when it is actually snowing, many pathways and roads are generally clear of snow and ice within a day or two of snowfall, and you may hardly ever need studs.
+With the exception of days when it is actually snowing, many pathways and roads are generally clear of snow and ice within a day or two of snowfall -- and generally there aren't that many snow dumps in Calgary in the first place.
+In that case you may hardly ever need studs.
 However, if your route takes you along neighborhood streets or uncleared pathways, you’ll face more icy conditions.
-Additionally, if there is snow lining our route a Chinook followed by a cold night will almost certainly mean black ice in spots.
+Additionally, if there is snow lining your route, a Chinook followed by a cold night will almost certainly mean black ice in spots.

 Studded tires are expensive, and run between $60 and $85 or more each.
 If you choose to get only one, you want it to be on the front wheel.
 If your rear tire skids, you can usually get the bike under control easily, but if your front wheel slips out from under you, you’re almost guaranteed to go down.
 Many seasoned commuters think that two studded tires is the way to go.
 Reduce the tire pressure in the rear tire (to between 20-60 psi) when conditions are icy, as this maximizes the grip.
 If you’re planning on being an “occasional” winter rider, don’t get studded tires: just choose your alternate transportation method on the really icy days.